cindyko226/ChiCrimes/README.md

 [Live Demo](https://cindyko226.github.io/ChiCrimes/)

-A Map with crimes shown in each county, each color represents different type of crimes.
+A Chicago Map with crimes shown in circle dots, each color represents different type of crimes.
-The color square can filter out specified crime and show on the map with chosen crime type.
+The color square can filter out specific crimes and the total numbers of chosen crime type.

 ## Technologies